Setting the record straight on CTE

 Many in the audience nodded.

-In her own experience, Ott has seen an increasing number of teenage athletes come to her office with the near-certainty that they have CTE.
+In her own experience, Ott, an assistant professor of orthopedic surgery with McGovern Medical School at UT Health, has seen an increasing number of teenage athletes come to her office with the near-certainty that they have CTE.
 One told her, “I probably have CTE,” as if he was resigned to it.

 After Ott’s speech, Donna Broshek, president of the Sports Neuropsychology Society that put on the conference, was asked how many of the 200 or so members present think appropriate concern over concussions has tipped into fear.